bdunko/Charon-s-Obol/notes/Obol/Planning.md

 		- [ ] Tooltip should show after clicking godless statue (of the randomly selected statue)
 		- [ ] Add back Camera zooming after god selection.
 	- [ ] Scene 3 - Game
+		- [ ] fix arrow and soul and life tooltips
 		- [ ] Coin tooltips are improperly offset.
 		- [ ] Patron token does not show tooltip.
 		- [ ] Life/soul fragments do not show tooltip.